zendiy-mgos/zbutton/README.md

 ```js
 let state = btn.getState();
 ```
-Returns the current [state](https://github.com/zendiy-mgos/zbutton#zenbutton_states) of the button instance.
+Returns the current [state](https://github.com/zendiy-mgos/zbutton#zenbutton-states) of the button.
 ### .setPushState()
 ```js
 let success = btn.setPushState(state);
 ```
-Sets the push state of the button instance.
+Sets the push state of the button.
 Use this function to set the push state accoring the status of the physical button.
 Returns `true` if the push state is successfully set, otherwise `false`.

 |Parameter|Type||
 |--|--|--|